An accidental meeting.

 A mere, boy!

 There was no one else to be seen.
+He was alone.
 Her heart began to settle down.
 She didn’t have to make a run for it and ride away as though she was being chased by a forest fire.

-He was equally surprised to see her, and she’d taken him off guard too.
+He was equally surprised to see her.
+She’d taken him off guard too.
 Two exceedingly shy people who had bumped into each other.

 They were both hidden by the water, but that pile of clothes looked to be everything of his.